Shubham-Mahajan-14/integrating-sphere/README.md

 2_sensors.c is implemented by using both sensors on same I2C, since for each I2C maximum 2 sensors can be connected

 and for 3_sensors.c it is implemented by using 2 I2C's

+The next phase of the project will be continued using VEML ADAFRUIT light sensor